edge/log/README.md

 // Errors will be written to stdout const stdoutOnly = new StdioAdaptor()

-// Errors will be written to stdout const stderrToo = new StdioAdaptor(true)
+// Errors will be written to stderr const stderrToo = new StdioAdaptor(true)
 ```